mi0iou/ESP32C3-Wireless-Environmental-Datalogger/readme.md

 ### 2. Configure WiFi

-Edit the main script and update your WiFi credentials:
+Edit the main program to include your WiFi credentials:
 ```python
 SSID = "YourNetworkName"
 PASSWORD = "YourPassword"
 ```
+Save the main program as "main.py"

-### 4. Upload Main Script and
+### 4. Upload Main Script and BME680 driver
 Upload `main.py` and "bme680.py" to the ESP32-C3

 ### 5. Reboot